Gypsum concrete

 Gypsum concrete is a building material used as a floor underlayment used in wood-frame and concrete construction for fire ratings, sound reduction, radiant heating, and floor leveling.
 It is a mixture of gypsum plaster, Portland cement, and sand.

 Gypsum concrete is sometimes called gypcrete by construction professionals, as a generic name in common usage (but not in law), but that is an alteration of Gyp-Crete, a Maxxon trademark for its brand of gypsum concrete.
 Other common brands of gypsum concrete include Levelrock (from US Gypsum) and Firm-Fill.

 Composition

-US patent 4,444,925 lists the components of Gyp-Crete as atmospheric calcined gypsum, sand, water, and small amounts of various additives.
+lists the components of Gyp-Crete as atmospheric calcined gypsum, sand, water, and small amounts of various additives.
 Additives listed include polyvinyl alcohol, an extender such as sodium citrate or fly ash, a surfactant such as Colloid defoamer 1513 DD made by Colloids, Inc., and a fluidizer based on sodium or potassium derivatives of naphthalene sulfonate formaldehyde condensate.
 One example mix is shown below.